aborrero/ral-arturo.org/_posts/2016-10-06-debian-jessie-ha.md

 <!--more-->

-Anyway, let's see what's we have so far:
+Anyway, let's see what we have so far:

  1. The pacemaker stack was updated in Debian unstable around Feb 2016.
  2. They migrated to Debian testing by that time as well.